andresreibel/srtGenerator/README.md

 # Video to SRT Generator

 A command-line tool that generates SRT subtitle files from video files using OpenAI's Whisper API.
-It can transcribe audio in its original language or translate it to a target language.
+It automatically detects the source language and can translate to any target language.

 ## Features

 - Interactive CLI menu for easier usage
-- Transcribe audio in its original language
+- Automatic language detection for source audio
-- Translate audio to any language supported by OpenAI's Whisper API
+- Translation to any language supported by OpenAI's Whisper API
 - Support for absolute file paths and paths with special characters (including quoted paths)
 - Intelligent timestamp adjustment based on translated text length
 - Audio compression and chunking for large files